catenate/catenate.github.com/_posts/2010-07-04-beautiful-operators-for-c-influenced-programming-languages.markdown

 categories: draft
 ---
 For beauty, lexers should accept (not mandate) Unicode and alternative
 forms of operators, and translate them to standard forms.
-It's a shame
+It’s a shame
 that modern programming languages can accept Unicode strings and even
 variable names, but cannot accept more pleasant operator forms.
 This post lists corrected, alternative and subjectively-better operator